DeltaFi (DELFI) Price Reaches $0.0014 on Top Exchanges

-DeltaFi (DELFI) traded down 7.8% against the dollar during the 24 hour period ending at 23:00 PM E.T. on June 14th.
-One DeltaFi token can now be bought for about $0.0014 or 0.00000006 BTC on cryptocurrency exchanges.
-DeltaFi has a total market capitalization of $86.08 million and approximately $10,575.82 worth of DeltaFi was traded on exchanges in the last 24 hours.
-Over the last seven days, DeltaFi has traded down 17.5% against the dollar.
+DeltaFi (DELFI) traded up 2.2% against the U.S. dollar during the 1-day period ending at 0:00 AM ET on June 17th.
+DeltaFi has a market capitalization of $86.08 million and $5,807.35 worth of DeltaFi was traded on exchanges in the last day.
+During the last week, DeltaFi has traded down 0.8% against the U.S. dollar.
+One DeltaFi token can now be purchased for about $0.0014 or 0.00000005 BTC on cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.